A really simple, flavourful & super juicy, Watermelon Mint Salad that will keep you feeling cool as a cucumber during the warmer summer months!

 - 1 large handful fresh mint , chopped finely

 - 1 lemon , just the juice of.
 Lime juice also works well.

 - 1 tablespoon maple syrup

-- Add your chopped watermelon and cucumber to a large salad bowl.
+- Add the chopped watermelon and cucumber to a large salad bowl.

-- Mix your olive oil, lemon juice, maple syrup and a big pinch of freshly ground black pepper up in a small cup or bowl to make a dressing.
+- Mix the olive oil, lemon juice, maple syrup and a big pinch of freshly ground black pepper up in a small jar or bowl.

-- Pour the dressing over the melon and cucumber in the bowl and stir so everything is coated.
+- Pour the dressing over the melon and cucumber and stir so everything is coated.

 - Sprinkle over the fresh mint and stir gently again.Serve immediately.